RTeeen/Instructions-Markdown-/1)linuxVM.md

 <img src="./assets/linux/UbuntuUser.png" alt="CMD_ADMIN" width="700px" /><br><br>

-Your Linux should be up and running after the intilazition.
+Your Linux should be up and running after the initializing.